nivzor/searchEngines/README.md

 node index.js
 ```

+## TODO:
+ - Want to make an alias so this can be used from anywhere while on terminal
+ - Validating bad search engines
+ - tests

 ## Side Note
 This is a very early version of work in progress, if you feel like you're having some cool ideas how to make this be better feel free to jump in.